-- Course withdrawals (grades of W) count as credits attempted but not earned, and count towards CR but not toward cumulative GPA.
+- Course withdrawals (grades of W) count as credits attempted but not earned, and counts towards CR but not toward cumulative GPA.

 - For students who change degree programs, all credits attempted and earned, regardless of program, count in CR and cumulative GPA.